 PixelPeeper can only read metadata for files exported from Adobe Lightroom.
-It means that if the photographer used other software, you won't be able to recover edits from their photos.
+It means that if the photographer used other type of software, you won‘t be able to recover edits from their photos.

 Another important condition: Lightroom has an option to strip metadata from images on export — if the author used it, there‘s no way to recover edits from the file.